corona-warn-app/cwa-website/blog/2021-11-15-cwa-recalled-certificates/index.md

 ---

-To help inform users about **misuse and counterfeiting of vaccination certificates**, the project team of the Robert Koch-Institut, Deutsche Telekom, and SAP have released an enhancement to the Corona-Warn-App version 2.13.
+To help inform users about **misuse and counterfeiting of vaccination certificates**, the project team of the Robert Koch Institute, Deutsche Telekom, and SAP have released an enhancement to the Corona-Warn-App version 2.13.
 The hotfix allows digital vaccination certificates from certain pharmacies to be recalled and marked as invalid in the app.

 <!-- overview -->